nodoubleg/can-i-order-iphone-x-yet/README.md

 # can-i-order-iphone-x-yet

-Script to tell me when a store has an iphone x available
+Script to tell me when a store has an IPhone X 64GB Space Gray in stock.

 ### Installation